Planning and Land Use

 Application Forms

 Form requirements for Planning Act applications vary based on your proposal.
-To begin the process, please submit your application by completing the applicable forms found on our Applications, Licences and Permits page based on your application type.
+To begin the process, please submit your application by completing the applicable forms found on our Applications, Licences and Permits Page based on your application type.

 - Official Plan Amendment Application Form